Steph - Cruise with Amber

 The Studio Suite with Balcony

 Moving on to the suite categories The Studio Suite with Balcony has a lovely, long Juliet balcony and a spacious lounge area.
-The suite also includes kitchenette facilities, however at the time of writing (October 2020) kitchenette facilities are currently unavailable for use.
+The suite also includes kitchenette facilities, however at the time of writing (August 2020) kitchenette facilities were unavailable for use.
 The studio suites benefit from views over the marina.

 Despite the spacious lounge and kitchenette area, the bathroom space is somewhat disappointingly small for this grade of room.
 For example, the twin room which we also stayed in on the same floor had a much bigger bathroom which was almost twice the size.
 So if you prefer to have a bath and shower and a more spacious bathroom area, then it might be wise to opt for a different suite or room option.